margauuuuuxx/42-minishell/README.md

 A simplified shell implementation in C that recreates basic bash functionality, featuring command parsing, execution, and built-in commands with an Abstract Syntax Tree (AST) approach.

+Project made in collaboration with my fellow 42 student and friend: Quentin Alpesse (@QuintusAlp)

 ## 🔍 About